-After the town’s annual Christmas Carnival was washed out four years in a row, the YPA decided to axe it and move Yarraman’s festive season celebrations to New Year’s Day instead.
+After the town’s annual Yuletide event was washed out four years in a row, the YPA decided to axe it and move Yarraman’s festive season celebrations to New Year’s Day instead.

 That event has gone very well over the past four years, YPA president Joe Stimpson said.

 “But this year we decided to hold a Christmas Party as well because a few people pointed out we didn’t have anything on for kids.”

 The relaxed three-hour get-together was held at the Yarraman Recreation Grounds on Saturday afternoon.

 A focal point was the first outing of one of the town’s new Christmas Trees.

 This year the YPA put together $3000 to acquire a pair of the trees, which can be easily assembled and disassembled.

 The tree towered over the crowd, heralding the start of Yuletide festivities despite the storm clouds gathering ominously overhead.